tomasbjerre/git-changelog-command-line/README.md

                                                         version, if so it will print
                                                         that version.
                                                         Default: disabled
+-pf, --path-filters <string>                            Paths on the
+                                                        filesystem to filter on.
+[Supports Multiple occurrences]
+                                                        <string>: any string
+                                                        Default: Empty list
 -phv, --print-highest-version                           Print the highest
                                                         version, determined by tags in
                                                         repo, and exit.